mavryk-network/flexmasa/src/doc/mini-net.md

 Accessing Mavryk Software
 ------------------------

-MavBox needs to access `mavkit-node`, `mavkit-client`, and, depending on the options, all the “baker deamons.”
+Mavbox needs to access `mavkit-node`, `mavkit-client`, and, depending on the options, all the “baker deamons.”

 An easy way to let mavbox find them is to add them to the `PATH`, for instance